SophieH93/letsgetquizzicle/README.md

 # Testing

+I used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) to test the styling and layout and responsiveness of the website on the different devices-Mobile, Tablet and Desktop.
+I also used this to test my Javscript and fix any error that arised.

+[WSC CSS Validaion](https://jigsaw.w3.org/css-validator/) was used to validate my HTML & CSS code.

+The website was tested on mulltiple devices such as dekstop, ipdad and multiple phone types e.g Iphone, Huawei and Samsung.

 # Bugs
-1. I wanted to create a score that added points when the player selected the correct the answer and minus a point if the players selected the wrong answer.
+1. I wanted to create a score system that added points when the player selected the correct answer and minus a point if the players selected the wrong answer.
 I was able to increment the score but encountered a issue when I tried to minus a point.
-DevTolls console was showing that my function was correct.
+DevTols console was showing that my function was correct.
-The Fix: With the help of a fellow student, the bug was eventually adding a cosole.log into the else statement.
+The Fix: With the help of a fellow student, the bug was eventually resolved by adding a cosole.log into the else statement.

-2. The progress bar was not filling

 # Deployment
 I deployed the websit using GitHub's pages.
 The steps are as follows: